eventql/eventql/doc/tables/modifying-tables.md

         ADD COLUMN product.title STRING;

-If you want to learn more about hoe to alter the table structure using the HTTP API, please refer to the [HTTP API reference](/documentation/api/http/).
+If you want to learn more about how to alter the table structure using the HTTP API, please refer to the [HTTP API reference](/documentation/api/http/).